cardano-foundation/CIPs/CIP-0122/README.md

 primitive operations in this CIP which both take `BuiltinByteString` arguments and also produce `BuiltinByteString` results.
 We believe that this is not as justified as in the `writeBits` case, for several reasons.
-Firstly, for `bitwiseLogicalComplement`, it's not clear what benefit this would have at
+Firstly, for `complementByteString`, it's not clear what benefit this would have at
 all: the only possible signature such an operation would have is `[BuiltinByteString] -> [BuiltinByteString]`, which in effect would be a specialized form of mapping.
 While an argument could be made for a _general_